Freedom of Information

 Accessing information which is not included in the Publication Scheme

 As an open and transparent organisation we are committed to routinely publishing as much information as possible; however if you want information which is not on our website or otherwise available through our guide to information you may ask us for it in accordance with further provisions of the Freedom of Information Act 2000 and of the Environmental Information Regulations 2005.
-Requests for such information should be sent to Barbara Stevenson (see contact details above).
+Requests for such information should be sent to Adele Boyle (see contact details above).

 Fees and Charges